 Soup

-- 1 tablespoon minced canned chipotle in adobo sauce
+- 1 chipotle chile in adobo sauce, finely chopped

 - 2 tablespoons chili powder